TrellixVulnTeam/favor_GI5G/README.md

 Just getting things set up right now.

 Todo (in order):
+ - Run the EmailManager with a fetch and figure out what (if any) redundant fetching happens - look esp. for redundant header fetching, which is what I suspect we have - and avoid it.
+ - Going to have to start figuring out how we'll deal with encodings soon, as well as HTML/XTMl in messages.
+Probably need libxml2 for this, on PC and Android, which immediately means: stripping html, converting html character entities to unicode, computing unicode string length (this [should be easy](http://stackoverflow.com/a/4063229) )
  - g++ 4.9 on Android?
 Necessary for <regex> implementations
  - Verify our exceptions as inherting from runtime_error owrk on Android
  - Verify the shared_ptrs are acting the way I want them to for AccountManagers, because I'm new to this C++11 feature